 - Southern New England Consortium on Race and Ethnicity

-Rev. Mark T. Cregan, C.S.C. ’78 is the eighth Holy Cross priest to serve as Stonehill’s president.
-In addition, members of the Congregation serve the college as members of the Board of Trustees, many of whom are Stonehill alumni.
+Rev. John Denning, C.S.C. is the ninth Holy Cross priest to serve as Stonehill’s president.
+In addition, members of the Congregation serve the College as members of the Board of Trustees, many of whom are Stonehill alumni.